top of page

 Planting in this forest.

 Due to climate change and past fire suppression policies, wildfires nationwide continue to grow larger, burn longer, and cause more destruction.
-Umpqua National Forest is one of many examples of this unfortunate reality.
-In 2020, wildfires burned over one million acres across Oregon, including 36,000 acres of the Umpqua National Forest.
+Umpqua National Forest is one of many examples of this reality.
+In 2020, wildfires burned over one million acres across Oregon, including 36,000 acres within the Umpqua National Forest.

 Location